“One of the most spectacular finds from prehistoric North America.”—USA Today

 with Margaret C. Murray

 featuring her upcoming novel, Spiral

 Sebastopol, CA 95472

-1. What does this mother-son bundle mean to you?
+1. What does this mother-son connection mean to you?

 Chris: Personally, it’s very satisfying for me to support my mom’s creative accomplishments while sharing my own.

-Margaret: Four years ago Chris and I offered a Holiday Mother-Son Bundle for the first time, and I loved that experience.
+Margaret: In the past Chris and I offered a Holiday Mother-Son Bundle of my book and his CD and I loved that experience.
 I was living up North in Sonoma County and would take the inscribed book and CD packages to a rural post office in Graton, CA driving along beside the apple orchards and vineyards in the green, winter mist.
-It was so fulfilling to me; I felt one with nature, the season, and my writing life.
-Back then we each had only one product, but now we both are offering two artistic works–four altogether.
-That’s a real achievement!
+I felt one with nature, the season, and my writing life.

 2. Talk about your working relationship with each other.
 Do you often help each other when it comes to creative projects, and if so, how?

 Chris: I remember being in grade school and hearing my mom talk about wanting to publish her books.
 I also had my own creative dreams, so for both reasons it was an especially important issue to me.
 Our creative paths have had a lot of parallels, even though obviously I have been focused on music, and she has been focused on writing.
 Then again, I also am a writer, and she loves music.
 In fact, the main character in Dreamers is also a musician.